orenzylber/Django_Redux_Login_Register_FullCRUD/front/my-app/README.md

-Thank you for the clarification.
-Here's an updated version of the readme file based on your description:

 # React-Redux-Django Template

 This project is a template for building a full-stack web application using React, Redux, and Django.
 The template includes functionality for user authentication and product full-CRUD operations.